Global X MSCI China Health Care ETF (NYSEARCA:CHIH) Position Decreased by Royal Bank of Canada

-Royal Bank of Canada decreased its holdings in shares of Global X MSCI China Health Care ETF (NYSEARCA:CHIH) by 36.8% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 28,975 shares of the company’s stock after selling 16,843 shares during the period.
-Royal Bank of Canada owned approximately 4.32% of Global X MSCI China Health Care ETF worth $952,000 as of its most recent filing with the Securities and Exchange Commission.
+Royal Bank of Canada cut its position in shares of Global X MSCI China Health Care ETF (NYSEARCA:CHIH) by 36.8% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 28,975 shares of the company’s stock after selling 16,843 shares during the quarter.
+Royal Bank of Canada owned 4.32% of Global X MSCI China Health Care ETF worth $952,000 at the end of the most recent quarter.

 CHIH stock opened at $23.80 on Wednesday.
 Global X MSCI China Health Care ETF has a one year low of $22.85 and a one year high of $34.29.
 The firm has a 50-day moving average of $24.99 and a two-hundred day moving average of $27.96.